Borislavsl/AutoCadPluginShowMessage/README.md

 1. Installed Autocad 2020

-2. In Properties Debug section of both projects ShowMessagePlugin and UninstallShowMessagePlugin, "Start external program" should be checked with C:\Program Files\Autodesk\AutoCAD 2020\acad.exe
+2. After installing the plugin, check in Properties Debug section of ShowMessagePlugin project the "Start external program" option to start C:\Program Files\Autodesk\AutoCAD 2020\acad.exe.
+Do the same with and UninstallShowMessagePlugin project.

 Start the project ShowMessagePlugin.